 “Okay, I got it.
 Ron, you are a genius.
 This is going to work great.”

 Jason worked for a few minutes more until his mom called them for dinner.
-He saved his poster, and he and Ron washed their hands and rushed downstairs.
+He saved his poster and Bridge, and he and Ron washed their hands and rushed downstairs.
 Without running, of course.

 “Man, this spaghetti is fantastic, Mrs. Phillips,” Ron said, complimenting her cooking.
 “I love spaghetti.
 Your sauce is really good, a little spicy which is exactly the way I like it.”